ucsb-cs9/s25/_lab/lab07.md

 2. `FamilyApartment` that has already been pre-configured and has a fixed price based on its view

 ## StudioApartment.py
-Your `StudioApartment` class definition will be defined in `StudioApartment.py`.
 The `StudioApartment` class will contain a constructor that takes in the view of the Apartment, and should use this view to call our base class' constructor.
 In addition to the view, it will initialize an amenities list represented as a Python List.

 The price of a StudioApartment is defined by two things:
 1. the view of the apartment